FJSolutions/ts-dotenv/README.md

 ## ToDo

+- Add a @EnvObject decorator to mark a property as a sub-object with @Env attributed properties
+  - Modularize the setting of property values
+  - Extract the validation logic from the property setting logic
+- Add a new validation step after setting the created object's properties
+  - Ensure that all properties have been set on the object (not just the values in the `.env` file)
+  - Freeze the object (but not it's prototype)
+- Add an attribute base-option for making a `.env` value optional based on another property
+  - A single property with a function that has access to the newly created (but un-validated) `dotEnv` object
-- And options object:
+- Add an options object:
   - To prevent `process.env` overwriting a value
   - To throw errors on processing
-  - Case insensitive matching
+  - Case insensitive value matching/comparison
   - Extended matching of Booleans
-    - Supply own list of options
+    - Supply own list of options to evaluate to `true` and `false`